Research

 Working paper in preparation [Draft available upon request]

 Even though reporting mistakes within organisations could substantially improve the productivity of firms, in practice employees often hesitate to do so.
 An intuitive explanation for this behaviour is that reporting a mistake represents a noisy signal of a worker’s ability and the work environment they interact with.
-In this paper, we develop a principal-agent model and use a pre-registered experiment to study the role of fear (of being fired) and futility (of reports being inconsequential) for an agent's reporting decision.
-We design four treatments that reduce fear or futility to test how these affect mistake reporting.
-We find that while reducing fear or futility alone only leads to marginal improvements, combining both dimensions significantly increases reporting of mistakes by up to 24%.
+In this paper, we develop a principal-agent model and use a pre-registered experiment (N=894) to study the role of fear (of being fired) and futility (of reports being inconsequential) for an agent's reporting decision.
+We design four treatments that exogenously reduce fear or futility to test how these affect mistake reporting.
+We find that while reducing fear or futility alone only leads to marginal improvements, combining both dimensions significantly increases reporting of mistakes by about 20%.

 Promoting Integrity in Business: The Role of Contemplation Questions (with Baiba Renerte, Carmen Tanner, Alexander Wagner & Nicole Witt)